kevinpschaaf/enyo-wiki/Lists.md

 ## Flyweight

-Any time a list row is rendered, the `onSetupRow` event is fired.
+Any time a list row is rendered, the `onSetupItem` event is fired.
 An application can therefore control the rendering of the controls in a row by calling methods on those controls within this event handler.
 An application can update a specific row by forcing it to render using the list's `renderRow(inIndex)` method.

 In addition, it is possible to create controls with more complex interactions that are specifically tailored to function correctly in a flyweight context.
 Events for controls in a list will be decorated with both the index of the row being interacted with and also the flyweight controller for the control (i.e., `event.index` and `event.flyweight`).
 The list's `prepareRow(inIndex)` method can be used to assign the list's controls to a specific list row, allowing persistent interactivity with that row.
 When the interaction is complete, the list's `lockRow` method should be called.
 The `onyx.SwipeableItem` kind may be a useful reference when using these methods.